Participating Connecticut Colleges & Universities

 University of Hohenheim International Office

-University of Karlsruhe International Office
+Karlsruhe Institute of Technology International Office

 The University of Konstanz was founded in 1967.
 The largest program of study in Konstanz is political science/public administration.
 Konstanz is a campus university and is housed in ultra modern structures in close proximity to each other.
 The town of Konstanz lies on the shores of Lake Konstanz (Bodensee), which shares its borders with Switzerland and Austria.